fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ### POST "/v1/historic\_dabs\_graphs"

-This route returns a list of submission graph objects corresponding to the filters provided.
+This route returns a list of submission graph dicts corresponding to the filters provided.
 Note: the results will only include the submissions the user has access to based on their MAX permissions.

 #### Body (JSON)